sa6mwa/emrun/README.md

-Run embedded executables and scripts straight from anonymous memory on Linux and Android. `emrun` wraps `memfd_create(2)` so you can bundle auxiliary tooling and scripts inside a Go binary, execute them without touching disk, and keep the package fully self-contained.
+Run embedded executables and scripts straight from anonymous memory on Linux and Android. `emrun` wraps `memfd_create(2)` so you can bundle auxiliary tooling and scripts inside a Go binary, execute them without touching disk in the common case, and keep the package fully self-contained even when hardened kernels restrict anonymous execution.

 ## Features
 - Creates an anonymous executable file descriptor whose name is the payload